helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 61. So now we have a state space, which is a discrete or continuous set of states.
 62. We have an action space, which is also a discrete or continuous set.
 63. So the graphical model now contains both states and actions, and our transition probabilities are now conditional on both states and actions.
-64. So we have P given ofs_t plus 1 givens_t comma a t.
+64. So we have P given ofs_t plus 1 givens_t,a t.
 65. T is still called a transition operator, but it can no longer be expressed as a matrix, now it's actually a tensor, because it has three dimensions, the next state, the current state, and the current action.
-66. But we can do the same kind of linear algebra trick so if we let mu t comma j denote the probability of being in state j at time t, and we can have another vector that will denote the probability of taking some action, and now we can write t as a tensor, so t i j k is the probability of entering state i if you're in state j and taking action k.
+66. But we can do the same kind of linear algebra trick so if we let μ_t,j denote the probability of being in state j at time t, and we can have another vector that will denote the probability of taking some action, and now we can write t as a tensor, so t i j k is the probability of entering state i if you're in state j and taking action k.
-67. Then you can write a linear form that describes the state probability mu t plus one comma i, at the next time step as a linear function of the current state probabilities, the current action probabilities, and the transition probabilities.
+67. Then you can write a linear form that describes the state probability μ_t plus one,i, at the next time step as a linear function of the current state probabilities, the current action probabilities, and the transition probabilities.
 68. So that means that this transition operator, although it is now a tensor, is still a linear operator that transforms current action and state probabilities into next time step state probabilities.
 69. Now we also have this reward function, and the reward function is a mapping from the Cartesian product of the state and action space into real value numbers.
 70. And this is what allows us to define an objective for reinforcement learning.
-71. So we call r of s_t, comma a_t the reward, and our objective, which I will define in a few slides from now, will be to maximize total rewards.
+71. So we call r of s_t,,a_t the reward, and our objective, which I will define in a few slides from now, will be to maximize total rewards.
 72. But before I do that, I just want to extend this Markov decision process definition to also define the partially observed Markov decision process, and this is what will allow us to bring in the notion of observations.
 73. So a partially observed Markov decision process further augments the definition with two additional objects, an observation space O and an emission probability, or an observation probability, E.
 74. So again, s is the state space, a is an action space, and O is now an observation space.